 Undoubtedly, this service will offer plenty of benefits as more and more organizations look to migrate to the cloud.
 Arguably the biggest benefit will have to do with facilitating remote work.
 This will enable businesses to be more flexible with their workforce.

-Therefore, hybrid workers will also get a platform that makes it easier for them to complete their various projects whether working from home or at the office.
-And with the heavy computing work being carried out on the cloud, enterprises no longer need to constantly refresh employees’ hardware thus making huge cost savings.
+Therefore, hybrid workers will also get a platform that makes it easier for them to complete their various projects.
+They can do so when working from home or at the office.
+And with the heavy computing work being carried out on the cloud, enterprises no longer need to constantly refresh employees’ hardware.
+This creates a huge cost savings.

 The Citrix experience is not new

-As already mentioned, Microsoft and Citrix have a history of working together so this new development shouldn’t be all too surprising.
-In fact, all you have to do is look at Microsoft’s Azure Virtual Desktop where Citrix HDX is currently being used.
+As already mentioned, Microsoft and Citrix have a history of working together.
+So this new development shouldn’t be all too surprising.
+In fact, all you have to do is look at Microsoft’s Azure Virtual Desktop where Citrix HDX currently exists.

-Users have been promised advanced security features ensuring that only authenticated users can access data and apps on AVD virtual machines and Azure resources.
-Combining Citrix Analytics with your end-to-end analytics means that you will get a much better analytics process guaranteed to improve overall performance.
+Users have been promised advanced security features.
+They’ve also been assured that only authenticated users can access data and apps on AVD virtual machines and Azure resources.
+Combining Citrix Analytics with your end-to-end analytics means that you will get a much better analytics process.
+And it’s guaranteed to improve overall performance.

 Also, you can look forward to having virtual apps and desktops embedded within a complete digital workspace platform.
 With this, users get a feature that organizes, guides and automates work, with options for additional features.
 The solutions that Microsoft and Citrix have partnered up on have yielded results such as the following: